 The team here at Pelago has been designing and developing web sites and web-based project management systems together for eleven years now — and individually since long before that.
 In this time, we’ve worked with a broad spectrum of clients.
 While we’ve been fortunate to work with a long list of stellar clients, we have had our share of soured client relationships.
 Regardless of how it went down, the red flags were there in the beginning.

 Looking back, the red flags seem so obvious, but the promise of new work and lack of experience can blind us to warning signs.
 So before you take on your next new client, look out for these red flags.
-I’ve also included some snippets from our contract, which can be downloaded and used for free, to illustrate how you can address difficult clients with a stronger contract.
+I’ve also included some snippets from our web design and development contract, which can be downloaded and used for free, to illustrate how you can address difficult clients with a stronger contract.

 All the rights

 It’s a common misunderstanding that when a client pays for a web site to be designed and developed they are also paying for the full exclusive rights to your work.
 This is simply not the case.
 When a client hires a web designer or developer they are paying for the digital rights to your output, not the full exclusive rights to reuse or resell your work.
 If a client asks for exclusive rights to your work, it means they are asking you to hand over your designs and your code, never to be used by you again.
 While there is nothing wrong with doing this, it usually requires the client pay you a much larger fee.
 Few clients, however, are willing to pay more and will expect you to amend the contract without any additional compensation.
 Web designers and developers should not hand over rights so quickly, and for good reason.
 Web designers and developers tend to reuse design elements and code snippets — intellectual property developed over time, the basic building blocks of our portfolios and code libraries.
 Don’t let a greedy client take that from you.

 Your web design or web development contract with the client should have a clause that reads something like this: